How to Sell Stock Music to Stock Music Libraries (Ultimate Guide)

 Subscription-Based Music Libraries

-Besides music libraries that sell individual licenses to tracks as required, some libraries work on a subscription basis.
-These libraries offer a subscription service where users can download an unlimited number of tracks for a monthly or annual fee.
+Besides music libraries that sell individual licenses to tracks as required, some work on a subscription basis.
+These libraries offer a subscription service where users can download unlimited tracks for a monthly or annual fee.

 While an individual license can generate a more significant commission for the author, a subscription-based library pays out differently.

-These libraries pay their artists a profit share of the entire website’s revenue each month.
-In other words, you can’t set your track’s price, and you might receive a different commission for the same number of downloads, only depending on the overall website revenue.
+These libraries pay their artists a monthly profit share of the entire website’s revenue.
+In other words, you can’t set your track’s price, and you might receive a different commission for the same number of downloads, depending on the overall website revenue.

 These libraries can be an extra source of income, although I wouldn’t focus on joining them initially.
-With libraries such as Audiojungle or Pond5 (which are non-subscription-based), you can get that initial satisfaction of receiving a well-deserved (and higher) commission for your music.
+With libraries such as Audiojungle or Pond5 (non-subscription-based), you can get that initial satisfaction of receiving a well-deserved (and higher) commission for your music.

 Registering Your Stock Music with Content ID for Extra Income